-Singleton is in his second season as W&L's Head Men's Soccer Coach in 2015.
-He led the Generals to a 11-5-2 overall record and an 6-4-1 mark in conference play in his first season.
+Singleton led the Generals to an 11-5-2 overall record and a 6-4-1 mark in conference play in his first season.
+W&L advanced to the semifinals of the ODAC Tournament, before falling to Roanoke, 5-1.

 Singleton's 2012 and 2013 teams both finished with identical 13-5-2 overall records and advanced to the NCAA Division III Tournament.
 MIT won the 2012 NEWMAC title before bowing out to Oneonta State in the first round of the NCAA Tournament.
 His 2013 squad won the NEWMAC regular season title with a 6-0-1 league mark and received an at-large bid to the NCAA Tournament after falling in the conference final.
 The season ended with a 2-0 loss to Western New England in the opening round of the NCAA Tournament.
 Singleton was awarded the league's Coach of the Year Award for his efforts.
 Additionally, two different Engineers earned All-America honors during his time there.